discourse/discourse/docs/03-code-internals/19-service-objects.md

 ### `transaction`

 This step is a bit special, as it will wrap any other steps defined in its block inside a SQL transaction.

+### `try`

+This step will catch exceptions raised by the steps defined in its block.
+Specific exception classes can be provided if you don’t want to automatically catch all exceptions.

 ### `options`